 To be so isn’t unheard of.
 We live in a world bombarded with infinite sets of should’s and oughts’s.
-We are constantly made to believe that the only way to be successful in life is to improve on our weaknesses, thereby causing us to be fully aware of everything we are not, and in the process, lose sight of who we are.
+We’re always being told, explicitly or otherwise, that we need to improve on our weaknesses, thereby causing us to be fully aware of everything we are not, and perhaps in the process, lose sight of who we are.

 As a result, subconsciously, I subscribed to the mindset that I needed to be someone else other than just myself, because my self as is it is, is incapable, inadequate, and unsatisfactory – constantly and perpetually needs improvement.

-Although these personality tests are unlikely to give you specific recommendations for career paths, they can provide you with valuable insight for realistic self-improvement.
-Knowing your personality type can also be a good way for you to understand how you interpret your experiences, how you think, and what conditions are best for you to learn and grow.
+I’d also like to believe that knowing one’s personality type can also be a good way for us to understand how we interpret our experiences, how we think, and what conditions are best for us to learn and grow.

 In a world of much pretense, distractions, and ostentatiousness, somehow we’ve become derailed from this core essence of ours, and to teach ourselves to be ourselves might just be the very thing that we need.

 Of course to “stay true to one’s self” should never be meant to condone stubbornness and mediocrity.
 An unhealthy sense of self uses his or her dispositions and tendencies to resist change.
 To “be yourself” is meant to empower yourself to leverage on yours strengths, stick to your core essence, and live your life not the way others do or the way others expect, but exactly the way you are wired.

 Dan Allender says this: We are written to be real, and there is something in every heart that knows when we are and when we are not.